Measuring Association Between Labels and Free-Text Rationales: Abstract

 \section{Abstract}

-Interpretable NLP has taking increasing interest in ensuring that explanations are faithful to the model's decision-making process.
-This property is crucial for machine learning researchers and practitioners using explanations to better understand models.
-While prior work focuses primarily on extractive rationales (a subset of the input elements), we investigate their less-studied counterpart: free-text natural language rationales.
-We demonstrate that existing models for faithful interpretability do not extend cleanly to tasks where free-text rationales are needed.
-We turn to models that \textit{jointly} predict and rationalize, a common class of models for free-text rationalization whose faithfulness is not yet established.
-We propose measurements of \emph{label-rationale association}, a necessary property of faithful rationales, for these models.
-Using our measurements, we show that a state-of-the-art joint model based on T5 has strengths and weaknesses for producing faithful rationales.
+In interpretable NLP, we require faithful rationales that reflect the model's decision-making process for an explained instance.
+While prior work focuses on extractive rationales (a subset of the input words), we investigate their less-studied counterpart: free-text natural language rationales.
+We demonstrate that \emph{pipelines}, models for faithful rationalization on information-extraction style tasks, do not work as well on ``reasoning’' tasks requiring free-text rationales.
+We turn to models that \textit{jointly} predict and rationalize, a class of widely used high-performance models for free-text rationalization.
+We investigate the extent to which the labels and rationales predicted by these models are associated, a necessary property of faithful explanation.
+Via two tests, \emph{robustness equivalence} and \emph{feature importance agreement}, we find that state-of-the-art T5-based joint models exhibit desirable properties for explaining commonsense question-answering and natural language inference, indicating their potential for producing faithful free-text rationales.\footnote{Our code is available at \url{https://github.com/allenai/label_rationale_association}.}